elves/elvish.io/src/ref/edit.md

 `$edit:insert:binding`.
 To see current bindings, simply print the binding
 table: `pprint $edit:insert:binding` (replace `insert` with any other mode).

-The binding tables a maps mapping keys to functions.
+A binding tables is simply a map that maps keys to functions.
 For instance, to bind `Alt-x` in insert mode to exit Elvish, simply do:

 ```elvish
 edit:insert:binding[Alt-x] = { exit }